fa9004jmh/PYTHON-PREPARE-CICD-ENV/README.md

 # PYTHON-PREPARE-CICD-ENV
-test of 10 app pipeline
+test of 5 app pipeline in kubernetes/minikube